TGem7/Gem-Pokermon/README.md

 Alolan Marowak: 0.4x mult whenever a card is sold.
 Held Thick Clubs count as sold.
 Resets after each boss blind

-Hisuian Growlithe: +12 mult whenever a flush is played
+Hisuian Growlithe: +8 mult if played hand contains a Flush or a Stone Card

-Hisuian Arcanine: Stone cards count as all suits.
-2x mult when played hand contains a flush and a stone card
+Hisuian Arcanine: Stone cards count as all suits. +12 mult if played hand contains a flush.
+2x mult when played flush contains a stone card